apache/nifi/nifi-external/nifi-kafka-connect/README.md

 # Introduction

+Please note as of Apache NiFi 1.27.0 release this capability is deprecated and will be removed in the NiFi 2.x codebase.

 Apache NiFi is a very powerful tool for authoring and running dataflows.
 It provides many capabilities that are necessary for large-scale enterprise deployments, such as data persistence and resilience, data lineage and traceability, and multi-tenancy.
 This, however, requires that an administrator be responsible for ensuring that this process is running and operational.
 And generally, adding more capabilities